Ollie-Judge/skate-shop/README.md

     The checkout is the same as the shopping cart except with a form for the users address and payment details and also inform the user of what they are buying with a price breakdown in the same way as the shopping cart page.

     #### Contents of the Shopping cart page

     * Navbar
     * Delivery form
     * What the user will buy

 * Product management

     The product management is a simple to use page for the admin to add, create and delete products without accessing the backend of the website, it features add create and delete options which are clearly marked and has a form featuring everything that the admin will need to set up a product to be sold to the customers.

     #### Contents of the Product management page
     * Navbar
     * Product form
     * Save and delete options

 * About us

     The about us section has a summary of who we are and why we do what we do, it also features an ethos designed to appeal to the cutomer and set the customer base.

     #### Contents of the about us page

     * Paragraphs detailing who we are and what we do and why
     * Social media links to give the user more content to view and to conenct with us on different platforms

 * Contact us

     The contact us page is for people who have questions about a product or need to check something about the store, its a simple form that when filled out will be sent to the email of the person who can answer the questions the customer asks.

     #### Contents of the about us page
     * Contact form, Email, subject and message with a submit box

 * Blog page

     The blog page is to Provide the customers and the users more content for them to consume, which will bring in more traffic and there for increase sales.
-The blog is a very useful marketing strategy as it help build personal relationships with users and customers which means that they will be more likely to buy products from the store if trust and a relationship is built with them
+The blog is a very useful marketing strategy as it help build personal relationships with users and customers which means that they will be more likely to buy products from the store if trust and a relationship is built with them.

     #### Contents of the Blog page
     * Nav bar
     * Blog Posts

 ---------

 ## Technologies Used
 * HTML
     * HTML is used to create the skeleton of the website and to lay down the fundementals that build the website.